lowkeylabs/cmsc408-course-admin/docs/sp2025/lecture-06.md

   logical designs into actual SQL.

-- We’ll also explore the fundamentals of relational algebra and how we tersly communicate operatings that we can perform on the data and how those operations look in SQL.
+- We’ll also explore the fundamentals of relational algebra and how we tersely communicate operatings that we can perform on the data and how those operations look in SQL.

 - Finally, we’ll examine ways to minimize duplication of data by